LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/configuration.md

 Messaging agents can access the enhanced agent workspace starting on September 16th, but it is off by default and must be enabled in permissions.

-To do so, managers must select the relevant agent under the profiles tab in the users module.
-Then under permissions they need to toggle on 'Use enhanced agent workspace."
+To do so, managers must go to the profiles tab in the users module.
+Select the name of the relevant profile, then under permissions toggle on 'Use enhanced agent workspace" and save the changes.
+This will give all users that have been assigned this profile access to the enhanced workspace.

 ![alt text](img/new-agent-workspace-10.png)

+## Configuration from your LivePerson workspace

 {: .notice}
 **Please note:** If you have set up the below configurations for the existing agent workspace, you do not need to set them again - they will automatically apply.

-## Configuration from your LivePerson workspace

 ### Auto accept